Italian Art & Architecture

 High-profile foreign architects have also shaken things up.
 In Venice, David Chipperfield extended the Isola di San Michele's cemetery, while Tadao Ando oversaw the city's acclaimed Punta della Dogana and Palazzo Grassi renovation.
 In Rome, Richard Meier divided opinion with his 2006 Ara Pacis pavilion.
 The first major civic building in Rome's historic centre in more than half a century, the travertine, glass and steel structure was compared to a petrol station by popular art critic Vittorio Sgarbi.
 A little more love was given to Zaha Hadid's bold, sinuous MAXXI art gallery in northern Rome, which earned the Iraqi-British starchitect the prestigious RIBA (Royal Institute of British Architects) Sterling prize in 2010.
 One of Hadid’s final works, the Messner Mountain Museum Kronplatz, opened in 2016, now also graces a stunning Dolomiti site.

 Meanwhile, Milan's skyline has had a 21st-century makeover, with the ambitious redevelopment of its Porta Nuova district.
 Home to Italy's tallest building (the 231m César Pelli–designed UniCredit tower), the project also features Stefano Boeri's Bosco Verticale (Vertical Forest), a pair of eco-conscious apartment towers covered in the equivalent of a hectare of woodland.
 The city's ambitious CityLife project, a commercial, residential and parkland development, revolves around three experimental skyscrapers by Zaha Hadid, Arata Isozaki and Daniel Libeskind.
-Hadid's low-rise housing project welcomed its first residents in 2015 and the three towers are finally complete, with Allianz staff already working in Arata Isozaki’s 202m tower and Hadid's and Libeskind’s opening before 2019.
+Isozaki's 50-floor Il Dritto (the straight one) opened in 2015 as the HQ for the Allianz Group, Hadid's 44-floor Lo Storto (the twisted one) was completed in 2017, and Libeskind’s Il Curvo (the curved one), inspired by the curvaceous lines of a Renaissance cupola, was inaugurated in 2019.